Confederación Nacional del Trabajo: Voting

 The CNT generally avoids bringing matters to a vote, preferring consensus decision-making, which it considers to be more in tune with its anarchist principles.
 While pure consensus is plausible for individual base unions, higher levels of organizations cannot completely avoid the need for some type of vote, which is always done openly by a show of hands.

 The CNT attempts to minimize this problem by a system of limited proportional voting.
 Even so, this system has some failures and may discriminate against unions with larger memberships.
 As an example, "ten unions with 25 adherents would total 250 members having 10 votes.
 This would be more votes than a union of 2,500, which with 10 times more members would only have the right to 7 votes."
 Within the CNT this isn't considered a major problem, because agreements tend to reach consensus after long discussions.
 However, due to the nature of consensus decision-making, the final agreements consensed to may bear little resemblance to the initial proposals brought to the table.

-Methods

-The CNT is rooted in three basic principles: workers' self-management or autogestión, federalism and mutual aid, and considers that work conflicts must be settled between employers and employees without the action of such intermediaries as official state organisms or professional unionists.
-This is why the union criticizes union elections and works councils as means of control for managers, preferring workers' assemblies, union sections and direct action.
-Also, when possible, the CNT avoids taking legal action through the courts.
-Administrative positions in the union rotate and are unpaid.
-They prefer linear salary raises to increases that are percentage based, because the former increase equality of salaries.
-(That is, they prefer that all workers have their pay raised by the same absolute amount rather than the same percentage of their previous wage.)

-The CNT's usual methods of action include exhibiting banners in front of the headquarters of companies with which the union has a conflict, and calls for consumer boycotts of their products and for social solidarity with the aggrieved workers.
-During strikes, resistance funds are created to help strikers and their families economically.

-The CNT is organized around craft unions.
-This practice was adopted around 1918 in times of great class struggle under the reign of Alfonso XIII: